turingschool/mod-0-curriculum/session3/index.md

 ![Git Workflow Diagram](https://git-scm.com/book/en/v2/images/lifecycle.png)
 <small><em>Source: https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository</em></small>

-We'll start by repeating the group git exercise from Tuesday's session.
-This may seem repetative, but each time you practice, you'll gain muscle memory and procedural understanding.
+We'll start by repeating the group git exercise from the last session.
+This may seem repetitive, but each time you practice, you'll gain muscle memory and procedural understanding.

 Today's <span class="vocab">driver</span> will be the person who was born closest to the state of Indiana.
 Everyone else will be <span class="vocab">navigators</span>. **Driver**: remember not to type anything that has not yet been brought up by a navigator and discussed in the group.